Introduction

 Reason 2: Focus

-If your telescope simply shows crosshairs and you can’t see much far of the night sky.
+If your telescope shows crosshairs and you can’t see much far of the night sky.
 It’s possible that you’re not paying attention.
 Optimally you should see far using telescopes.

 Solution